Triple negative breast cancer

 Radiotherapy treats cancer using high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
 It’s usually given after surgery and chemotherapy.

-The treatment is normally given in the hospital radiotherapy department as a series of short daily sessions, from Monday-Friday, with a rest at the weekend.
-Each treatment takes 10-15 minutes.
+The treatment is normally given in the hospital radiotherapy department as a series of short daily sessions, Monday to Friday, with a rest at the weekend.
+Each treatment takes 10–15 minutes.
 A course of radiotherapy for breast cancer usually lasts for three weeks.
 Your cancer doctor will discuss the treatment and possible side effects of radiotherapy with you.

 Radiotherapy to the breast can cause side effects, such as reddening and soreness of the skin.
-If you are dark skinned, your skin may get darker or have a blue or black tinge.
-Your doctor can prescribe creams to soothe your skin if it becomes sore and flaky.
-Usually any skin reaction settles down 2-4 weeks after radiotherapy.
-You’ll be given advice on how to look after your skin.
+If you are dark-skinned, your skin may get darker or have a blue or black tinge.
+Your doctor, breast care nurse or radiographer (who gives the radiotherapy) will talk to you about how to look after your skin.

 You’re likely to feel tired during treatment and this may continue for a month or two after it.
 Get plenty of rest, but balance this with gentle, regular exercise – such as short walks – which will give you more energy.

-Side effects usually gradually disappear once your treatment has finished.
+Side effects usually begin to disappear once your treatment has finished.

 After surgery, chemotherapy is the main treatment for triple negative breast cancer.
 Chemotherapy is the use of anti-cancer drugs to destroy cancer cells.
-It’s given to reduce the chance of the cancer coming back, known as adjuvant therapy.
+It’s given to reduce the chance of the cancer coming back.
+This is known as adjuvant therapy.
 It can also be given before surgery to shrink a cancer.
 This is known as neo-adjuvant therapy.